 - The WTF system

 WTF doesn’t use the geup system per se, but the general idea is similar.
-WT uses only ranks, and a specific color generally represents each rank; there are some variations of the same color with the higher ranks.
+WTF uses only ranks, and a specific color generally represents each rank; there are some variations of the same color with the higher ranks.

 Most WTF schools use the system presented below, but slight variations exist worldwide.
 WTF has 11 ranks obtainable before the red belt, ergo one more than the ITF systems

-Stripe Example and Understanding the Significance of Belt Stripe in Taekwondo, including Red Stripe for Seniority
+Stripe Example And Understanding The Significance Of Belt Stripe In Taekwondo, Including Red Stripe For Seniority

-In Taekwondo, the belt system indicates a student’s progress and experience within martial arts.
-One way this is done is through stripes on the belts.
 A vertical stripe on a belt is used as a symbol of seniority, with the number of stripes indicating the level of progress.
 For example, a red belt with a black stripe would indicate 1st kyu, while a red belt without a stripe would symbolize 2nd kyu.

 The belt is typically divided into two halves, with the upper half red and the lower half black.
 This represents the 1st-dan level.
 As the student progresses, they will earn additional stripes on their belt, representing their increased skill and experience.